iodide-project/iodide/docs/workflows.md

 ### Uploading data to an Iodide notebook

-_Note (2019-03-11): during our alpha period, files larger than 10MB cannot be uploaded._
+_Note: during our alpha period, files larger than 10MB cannot be uploaded._

 If you want to work with data stored on your local machine or if you are encountering CORS problems while attempting to use a dataset from a remote